ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/lower_respiratory_infections/index.rst

 and bronchiolitis, is a major global killer of both children and adults.
 Symptoms include shortness of breath, weakness, fever, coughing and fatigue.
 It is important to check for a fever.
 Symptoms can last about 7 days and the infection is contagious to others shortly before and while experiencing symptoms.
-It is mainly caused by four microorganisms - Streptococcus pneumoniae (*pneumococcal pneumonia*), Haemophilus influenzae type B (*Hib*), influenza, and respiratory syncytial virus (*RCV*).
-LRI can be caused by multiple pathogens and the pathogens may co-infect.
+It is mainly caused by four pathogens - Streptococcus pneumoniae (*pneumococcal pneumonia*), Haemophilus influenzae type B (*Hib*), influenza, and respiratory syncytial virus (*RCV*).
+Those pathogens may co-infect.
 Pneumococcal pneumonia is the largest cause of LRI mortality.
 [Wikipedia]_, [GBD-2017-YLD-Capstone-Appendix-1]_

+The lower respiratory tract or lower airway is derived from the developing foregut and consists of the trachea, bronchi (primary, secondary and tertiary), bronchioles (including terminal and respiratory), and lungs (including alveoli).
+It also sometimes includes the larynx.
+[Wikipedia]_

 Transmission of LRI may occur via several pathways, including direct physical contact, fomites, direct droplet spread, and suspended small particles.
 Intermingling of